In this article, you'll learn how to lower your processing rates as well as what types of merchants actually need a high risk merchant account.

 High risk credit card processing accounts can be found in many types of businesses.
-There are some business types that are almost always considered high risk.
+There are some businesses that are almost always considered high risk business types.
 Knowing if your business type is in this list can help you negotiate your new merchant account by knowing how the processor is going to see your business through their eyes.

 1-900 Phone companies - If you’re the type of company that charges people to have a chat on the phone, you’ll be considered high risk.

 Adult Bookstores - Clearly a part of the adult entertainment industry, and an easy mark for the high risk tag.